goto40/self-dsl/docs/basics.md

 __validation__ will allow all "configurations" of the selected "scenario" of a "testcase" to be visible, but some of them will produce a __meaningful domain error__, such as
-"configuration 'config_B' does not provide the aspect 'aspect_A' required by testcase 'test_T1'".
+"configuration 'config_B' does not provide the aspect 'aspect_X' required by testcase 'test_T1'".

 The structure defined in the meta model is shown as follows: